 Who should come to your event?
-Why should they go – what’s in it for them?
+Why should they go?
+How will you get them excited to attend?

-It’s got all of the important details front and center, including the date, location, how to register, and what you’ll get out of the event.
+It has all of the important details front and center, including the date, location, how to register, and the event takeaways.

 The value proposition is the first thing you read under the banner: “Content Marketing World is the one event where you can learn and network with the best and brightest in the content marketing industry.”